 Many areas of our country have experienced severe weather this winter with some people comparing it to the winter of 1917-1918 - the year the Ohio River froze over.
 That long-ago winter began with heavy snow in early December 1917 and ended well into February 1918.
 How do you think the two winters compare?

-The Hopkinsville Kentuckian reported on 8 December 1917 that 13 inches of snow had fallen a few days previously.
+The Hopkinsville Kentuckian reported on the 13th of December 1917 that 13 inches of snow had fallen a few days previously.
 By 12 December it was stated there were drifts from 6-9 feet deep.
 Whole neighborhoods were cut off and the situation was becoming serious.
 Country residents were running out of coal and medicine and city residents were running low on food provided by the country.
 Not long afterwards, the weather moderated but, on 29 December, it was reported that temperatures had again dropped to below zero.

 The Evansville (Indiana) Courier stated on 2 January 1918 the Ohio River was frozen over at Henderson, the second time that had occurred that winter.
 The lead article on the front page of the Courier reported that another blizzard had paralyzed the city.
 Snow was driven by a stout nor'wester.
 Temperatures fell to -7 degrees and even the assistant in the weather bureau had frozen ears.
 The total snowfall for the winter had reached 38.6 inches.